bkryza/clang-uml/docs/quick_start.md

    ```bash
    clang-uml --add-sequence-diagram another_diagram
    ```
-6. Now list the diagrams defined in the config:
+6. Now list the diagrams defined in the config file:
    ```bash
    clang-uml -l
    The following diagrams are defined in the config file: